Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Information Required: ISIN, FMV, and More

-The ISIN is a unique code for each security.
-For listed shares, you can find this in your contract notes or demat account statement.
-For unlisted shares, ISIN may not always be available, in which case you mention "Not Applicable."
+The ISIN is an exclusive identifier for every security.
+You can see this for the listed stocks in your contract notes or through your demat account statement.
+In the case of unlisted shares, ISIN may not be accessible at all times, and you can then say "Not Applicable."

-Fair Market Value becomes important when you're selling gifted or inherited shares, or in certain transition scenarios.
+Fair Market Value is a key factor when the shares that were gifted or inherited are sold or in a few transition scenarios.

 Key Changes in ITR Forms